Restaurant Management 101: An Essential Guide

 In short, it all comes down to listening to employees and working with them to create an environment that people actually want to work in.

 Restaurant management is all about creating a dining experience that customers will love.
-While all the planning and preparation you do in other aspects of the job will likely affect the customer experience, it’s important that you’re also present on the floor during service in order to interact with guests and make sure all your planning comes together.
+While all the planning and preparation you do in other aspects of the job will likely affect the customer experience, it’s important that you’re also present on the floor during service in order to interact with guests and make sure all of your planning comes together.

 During service, circulate through the dining room and make yourself available to customers.
 Not only can this make them feel welcome, but you’ll also be there to field complaints, which may enable you to resolve potential issues in real-time.
 Being present also allows you to support staff and step in wherever necessary to keep things running smoothly; in order to help your staff handle their rushes, be prepared to jump behind the bar to make drinks, or head into the kitchen to expedite plates.